mazetoken/microfiapp/README.md

 //return;
 //}`

-and delete `verifyData.success` from the line 61
+and delete `, verifyData.success` from the line 70.

 ---